ufosc/club-documents/Administrative/Guides/President.md

 	- Post
 		- Have events created at least a week ahead of time (GBMs even more)
 		- Share GBMs at least a few times before they happen
-			- In the UF OSC page
+			- In the OSC page
 			- UF ACM
 			- UF Computer Science
 			- Other relevant ones